CEA-MetroCarac/PySSPFM/doc/README.md

 <p align="justify" width="100%">
 The <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/examples">examples</a></code> and <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/tests">tests</a></code> inherently rely upon input data, which may assume one of two distinct forms:

-1. Authentic data stemming from SSPFM measurements conducted on a KNN sample, which are located within the directory: <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/examples/data/PySSPFM_example_in">examples/data/PySSPFM_example_in</a></code>.
+1. Authentic data stemming from SSPFM measurements conducted on a KNN (potassium sodium niobate) sample, which are located within the directory: <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/examples/data/PySSPFM_example_in">examples/data/PySSPFM_example_in</a></code>.
 This repository encompasses several subdirectories, specifically:
     - <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/examples/data/PySSPFM_example_in/KNN500n">KNN500n</a></code>: housing an assemblage of SSPFM datacube measurement files, bearing the spm extension (Bruker), alongside their corresponding measurement records.
 This serves the following purpose:
         - <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/examples/utils/datacube_to_nanoloop/ex_file.py">examples/utils/datacube_to_nanoloop/ex_file</a></code>.
     - <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/examples/data/PySSPFM_example_in/KNN500n_2023-10-05-17h21m_out_dfrt">KNN500n_2023-10-05-17h21m_out_dfrt</a></code>: signifying the measurement output subsequent to the initial processing phase.
 This facilitates the following: